 Originally a “nomadic” company, Butterfield 8 performed at the Lesher Center for the Arts and Town Hall Theatre before taking up residency at Cue Productions Live in Concord for the 2006-2007 season.
 In the spring of 2014, Mr. Butterfield returned to New Zealand to finish his studies, and Butterfield 8 lost its performance space.
 The company remained on hiatus until 2016, when the company reorganized as B8 Theatre Company.

-With new leadership, an expanded vision, and a new temporary home, B8 is poised to return to the Contra Costa County theatrical scene!
+With new leadership, an expanded vision, and a new home, B8 has returned to the Contra Costa County theatrical scene!

 HAMLET - 2010